digital-blueprint/webapppassword/docker/README.md

 docker-compose up
 ```

-Afterwards you should be able to open <http://localhost:8081> (admin/admin).
+Afterwards you should be able to open <http://localhost:8081> (admin/admin) to
+login to your Nextcloud instance.

 ## Tip